 marine plastic debris has received global recognition.
-The motivation for her work is
+Working with scientists she aims

 to raise awareness about plastic pollution in the world's oceans whilst highlighting

 the harmful affect on marine life and ultimately ourselves.

 Barker's work has been published in over 40 countries including; National Geographic,

 TIME Magazine, The Guardian, The Financial Times, Smithsonian, The New Scientist,

 The Explorer's Journal, UNESCO, The British Journal of Photography, FOAM Magazine,